-Referencing Quotes: Whenever you quote anything, you must use quotation marks and mark the citation in either a footnote (Turabian) or parenthetical reference (APA).
-For Turabian, all quotations of over one hundred words, four lines, or multiple paragraphs should be set off as a block quote, single-spaced, and indented .5".
-For APA, quotes of more than 40 words must be set off as a block quote, indented .5", and double-spaced.
+Referencing Quotes: Whenever you quote anything, you must use quotation marks and mark the citation in parenthetical reference.
+For APA7, quotes of more than 40 words must be set off as a block quote, indented .5", and double-spaced.
 Do not use quotation marks in a block quote unless they are used in the quoted material itself.
 Any quote within a quote should be set off with a single quotation mark.
 For example, "Mary said, 'Yes,' but was still afraid of the consequences."

 Book Reports: We previously allowed students to simply cite page numbers in parentheses within the book reports.
-However, we have realized that when you are using a referencing program it makes more sense to quote properly using a footnote so every book appears in your Bibliography (Turabian) or References (APA) without your having to manually add the books.
+However, we have realized that when you are using a referencing program it makes more sense to quote properly using a footnote so every book appears in your References page without your having to manually add the books.

 Referencing: Documenting your quotes gives proper credit to the original writer.
 The point of documenting your quotes is to make it easier for a reader to find the quotation in its original context.
 Nothing more, nothing less.

-Here are some general rules regarding footnotes in Turabian format:
+Here are some general rules regarding footnotes in APA7 formatting: